Blazemeter/taurus/site/dat/docs/Locust.md

         not: false  # inverse assertion condition
 ```

-Keep in mind: locust requires default url for its work (empty string is accepted).
+Keep in mind that Locust requires default url for its work (empty string is accepted).
 You have to set `host`
 in python script or `default-address` in script for Taurus.
 If both are found value from Taurus script has priority.

 ## Run Locust in Distributed Mode